A Smooth Primal-Dual Optimization Framework for Nonsmooth Composite Convex Minimization: Introduction

 The gap function \eqref{eq:gap_fun} is widely used in convex optimization and variational inequalities, see, e.g., \cite{Facchinei2003}.
 Several researchers have already used the gap function as a tool to characterize the convergence of optimization algorithms, e.g., within a variational inequality framework \cite{Chambolle2011,He2012,Ouyang2014}.

 In stark contrast with the existing literature, our analysis relies on a novel combination of three ideas applied to the primal-dual gap function: \textit{smoothing, acceleration, and homotopy}.
-While some combinations of these techniques have already been studied in the literature, their full combination is important and has not been studied yet.
+While some combinations of these techniques have already been studied in the literature, their full combination is important for the desiderata and has not been studied yet.

 \textit{Smoothing:} We can obtain a smoothed estimate of the gap function within Nesterov's smoothing technique applied to $f$ and $g$ \cite{Beck2012a,Nesterov2005c}.
-In the sequel, we denote the smoothed gap function $G_{\gamma\beta}(\wb) := P_{\beta}(\xb) - D_{\gamma}(\yb)$ to $G(\wb)$, where $P_{\beta}$ is a smoothed approximation to $P$ depending on the smoothness parameter $\beta > 0$, and $D_{\gamma}$ is a smoothed approximation to $D$ depending on the smoothness parameter $\gamma > 0$.
+In the sequel, we denote the smoothed gap function by $G_{\gamma\beta}(\wb) := P_{\beta}(\xb) - D_{\gamma}(\yb)$ to approximate the primal-dual gap function $G(\wb)$, where $P_{\beta}$ is a smoothed approximation to $P$ depending on the smoothness parameter $\beta > 0$, and $D_{\gamma}$ is a smoothed approximation to $D$ depending on the smoothness parameter $\gamma > 0$.
 By smoothed approximation, we mean the same max-form approximation as \cite{Nesterov2005c}.
-However, it is still unclear how to properly choose these smoothness parameters.
+However, it is still unclear how to properly update these smoothness parameters in primal-dual methods.

 \textit{Acceleration:} Using an accelerated scheme, we will design new primal-dual decomposition methods that satisfy the following smoothed gap reduction model: